Streptococcus Pyogenes: the primary bacterium causing this infection

 The symptoms of erysipelas typically include:

-- Generally it feels bad.
+- Generally, it feels terrible.

 - Blisters in the affected area.